Introduction

 Why Capacity Planning Matters for Agencies?

-First, we need to know why capacity planning is crucial for agencies.
+First, you need to know why capacity planning is crucial for agencies.

 Effective capacity planning enables you to: